top of page

 Sheep with two lambs on green grass.
 Lambs are standing close to the sheep, under a sunny sky.
 Peaceful rural scene.

-Let’s dive into superwash vs non-superwash wool - the differences, the benefits of each and what you might want to consider when choosing between the two.
+Let’s dive into superwash vs non-superwash wool and explore the differences, the benefits of each and what you might want to consider when choosing between the two.

 What is Superwash Wool?